openaustralia/morph/README.md

 Now visit https://dev.morph.io/

+#### Production provisioning and deployment

+To deploy Morph to production, normally you'll just want to deploy using Capistrano:

+    cap production deploy

+When you've changed the Ansible playbooks to modify the infrastructure you'll want to run:

+    ansible-playbook --user=root --inventory-file=provisioning/hosts provisioning/playbook.yml

+And only if you're creating a _new production instance_, the first time you'll want to provision a new machine on Digital Ocean with:

+    vagrant up production2

 ### Running tests

 If you're running guard (see above) the tests will also automatically run when you change a file.
 By default it's setup to use [Zeus](https://github.com/burke/zeus) which speeds things up considerably.
 You'll need to install this with